AzmathShaik29/Observability/Day-1/Installation Process.md

 - Setup and configure AWS CLI using the `aws configure` command
 - Install and configure eksctl using the steps mentioned [here]("https://eksctl.io/installation/")
 - Install and configure kubectl as mentioned [here]("https://kubernetes.io/docs/tasks/tools/")
 ### After installation you should install the following to work on Prometheus, Grafan & Alertmanager.
-Either you can use PowerSheel/GitBash/VScode
+Either you can use PowerShell/GitBash/VScode
     1. eksctl
     2. kubectl
     3. helm

+### eksctl

-### Using Chocolatey
+Using Chocolatey
 - choco install eksctl

 Or download and install manually